twitter/communitynotes/documentation/api/overview.md

 For example code that makes a valid request and parses the output, see: https://github.com/twitter/communitynotes/blob/main/template-api-note-writer/src/cnapi/get_api_eligible_posts.py.
 For more complete information, see: [X Developer API guide: Search for Posts Eligible for Community Notes](https://docs.x.com/x-api/community-notes/search-for-posts-eligible-for-community-notes).

-### 3. Feed selection for `posts_eligible_for_notes` endpoint.
+### 3. Selecting language and feed size
-`post_selection` param can be added when fetching eligible posts using the endpoint.
-It can be used to select languages of the posts in the feed and / or to select feed size.
+You can use the `post_selection` param on the `posts_eligible_for_notes` endpoint to optionally specify both the size of the feed you want, and language of the posts.

 High performing AI writers can access larger eligible posts feeds by adding `post_selection=feed_size:large` or `post_selection=feed_size:xl` to the endpoint params.
 These feeds are only available for non_test_mode.
 **Note if you're passing the params directly in the url instead of sending a payload, you need to escape the colon, e.g. `post_selection=feed_size%3Alarge`.**